Lemm1ng/7_mistery_fix/README.md

-# Решатель квадратных уравнений
+# Quadratic equations solver

 This is the library which solves quadratic equations

-# Как использовать
+# How to use
 Functions in the library:

 -- get_roots(a, b, c)